thiagoscarelli/thiagoscarelli.github.io/_pages/index.md

 Ph.D. candidate at the Paris School of Economics (PSE).
 [Curriculum vitae here](../docs/thiago_scarelli_cv.pdf){:target="_blank"}.

-My research uses quantitative methods to investigate questions that are relevant to low- and middle-income countries.
+My research uses quantitative methods to investigate questions relevant to low- and middle-income countries.

 Comments and queries are welcome at <em>thiago.scarelli [at] psemail.eu</em>.